jgdovin/joshdoesdev/src/posts/tabs-vs-spaces-is-dead.md

 Teams argued passionately, editors behaved inconsistently, and it wasn’t uncommon to see a project’s entire codebase rewritten just to normalize indentation.

 At some point, this simple formatting choice became a stand-in for bigger philosophical arguments: _flexibility vs control_, _accessibility vs uniformity_, _performance vs aesthetics_.
-You weren’t just choosing a character—you were picking a side in a holy war.
+You weren’t just choosing a character—you were picking a side in a war for the ages.

 So, where did you fall?
 Were you a principled space purist, or a tab-for-efficiency evangelist?
 Or did you just copy whatever the team did and hope no one noticed?

-I personally had my own side in this war of sorts.
-Reflecting back, does it really matter?
+I personally had my own opinions of what was best.
+Reflecting back, I question, does it really matter?

 ## The Modern Landscape